 While there are many programs that can help solve this problem, few are known to do so.

 AVG and AVAST are two of the most common software programs that help most effectively in removing these virus files from your computer.

 How can I prevent my computer from being infected with this virus?

 It is easier to avoid these viruses than to identify and remove them.
 That’s the way to do it.

 As mentioned earlier, you may receive a pop-up warning from an authorized software that is falsely positive.
-In this case, it is best to update the antivirus software you are using, just to be on the safe side.
-This way you do not have to uninstall and reinstall the program.
+In this case, it is best to update the antivirus software you are using just to be sure.
+This way you don’t have to uninstall and reinstall the program.

 If you try to identify a virus and nothing appears, we tend to think it’s a false positive.
-But since this may not be the case, it is safe to check with different programs, since each of them will definitely detect a corrupt or virus file.
+But since this may not be the case, it is safe to check with different programs, as each of them will surely detect a corrupt or virus file.

-One of the main ports for this IDP.Generic virus is software that you download from non-confidential or third party platforms.
-This software may not be completely safe and you run the risk of contaminating your computer.
+One of the main ports for this IDP.Generic virus is software that you download from untrusted or third party platforms.
+This software may not be completely secure and you may risk infecting your computer.

-Just as with third-party software, third-party software lacks authenticity and carries a high risk of containing a viral file.
-Not only IDP.Generic, but also various viruses that can cause great losses for you and your computer.
-It is therefore preferable to stay away from such software and adhere to legitimate software.
+As with third-party software, authenticity is lacking and the risk of containing a viral file is high.
+Not only IDP.Generic, but also various viruses that can cause great losses to you and your computer.
+Therefore, it is preferable to stay away from such software and stick to legitimate software.

-The IDP.Generic virus is so common that you’ll encounter it at least once.
+The IDP.Generic virus is so common that you will encounter it at least once.
 All you can do is make sure it doesn’t infect your computer too much.
-In addition, it is always good to have an up-to-date system and to protect against viruses at all times.
-If you do this manually, it is advisable to make a backup of all required programs before deleting the infected program file.
+In addition, it is always good to have an up-to-date system and protect against viruses at all times.
+If you do this manually, it is recommended that you back up all necessary programs before deleting the infected program file.
 But it’s perfectly normal to give it to a professional who knows what he’s doing.
-This prevents the problem from getting worse by deleting an important system file and crashing the entire system.
+This way, you avoid exacerbating the problem by deleting an important system file and causing the entire system to crash.